-Put down the tofu and take a step back!
-It’s going to be okay.
+But, put down the tofu and take a step back!
 You can have your gluten free cake and eat it too.
 The presupposition that this article is about ridiculing the vegan or vegetarian movements are false.

 Special interest groups like the AMA, PETA and yes, even the conglomerate health food chain Whole Foods, have spent millions of dollars per year on pro-vegan/vegetarian advertising.
-Here on the Wellness Force™ website, I'm spending about three hundred advertising dollars per year in support of sustainable foods and lifestyles instead.
+Here on the Wellness Force™ website, however, I'm spending about three hundred advertising dollars per year in support of sustainable foods and lifestyles instead.

-First off I want to set it down like a block of concrete- This is not a trash talking session; it’s really just a forum to post science I’ve researched for your reading pleasure.
+First off, I want to be clear: This is not a trash talking session.
+It’s really just a forum to post science I’ve researched for your reading pleasure.
 If you have questions as to why you should not adapt to a vegan lifestyle, search no more, as I’ve done the reading for you!

-Before I go forward, I do have to put on record that I don’t hate or dislike vegans.
+I'd like to put on record that I do not hate or dislike vegans.
 Seriously, some of the best people I know are vegan/vegetarian.
 It’s all about love and education right now, that is all.
-The fact is, I just flat out dislike the religion of veganism, as it's only metabolically typed for less than 5% of the population.
+The fact is, I just flat out dislike the religion of veganism, as it's only metabolically typed for less than 10% of the population.
 It's a style of eating that allows the follower to literally “flex” his or her food muscles every time they eat.
 It gives the eater a kind of power, if you will, and a way to show what they are doing is “better than the rest of the non-believers.”

-In the scientific world, based on long standing and current research however, humans are omnivorous, capable of consuming plant, animal, and inorganic material and have been eating flesh since the dawn of time.
+In the scientific world, based on long standing and current research, however, humans are omnivorous, capable of consuming plant, animal, and inorganic material and have been eating flesh since the dawn of time.
 The cycle of life on earth is only sustainable by consumption and assimilation of flesh and plants; it is the circle upon which all ecosystems are based.
 When one species dies, it is either taken back directly or indirectly for other species- this is the law of the land.
-See chart below- A simple metaphor showing the flaw in veganism would be asking a shark to please eat kelp and let the seal go because “it’s the right thing to do.”
-Well, in all reality and the scientific laws of nature, the right thing to do is survive.
+See chart below:

 “We’ve been told that a vegetarian diet can feed the hungry, honor the animals, and save the planet.” (-Lierre Keith, believed in that plant-based diet and spent twenty years as a vegan but after serious health issues returned to an omnivores diet) In The Vegetarian Myth, she argues that we’ve been led astray–not by our longings for a just and sustainable world, but by our ignorance.
 The truth is that agriculture is a relentless assault against the planet, and more of the same won’t save us.